Born Hater: Synopsis

+Once Tablo's verse ends, the camera again moves right to Beenzino's stall, helping the viewer understand that there is a row of at least eight bathroom stalls, each occupied by one of the featured artists.
+Furthermore, in Beenzino's verse, he raps "Blo hyung [...] is in the room next to me" and the camera briefly shifts left to show Tablo in his stall next door.

-The video then cuts to several shots of Beenzino, Verbal Jint, Mithra, Mino, and Bobby, while rapping their lyrics respectively.
-Before B.I does his rap, B.I sings the chorus two times; he is seen wearing an all-white suit, specifically a janitor's uniform.
+The video then cuts to several shots of Beenzino, Verbal Jint, Mithra, Mino, and Bobby, respectively, as they rap their verses.
+Before B.I does his rap, B.I sings the chorus two times; he is seen wearing an all-white janitor's uniform.
 At the time that he sings his rap part, shots of him along with the members of Epik High and four women are seen squeezed inside a narrow cubicle.
 Jeon Somin was one of the women part of this penultimate shot.

+As confirmed by Tablo, the music video was inspired by the seven deadly sins - each bathroom stall embodies a vice, and B.I represents the good/pure opposing force.
+In order of appearance: